Ashwin-1709/jarvis.ai/README.md

     ```sh
     python jarvis.py
     ```
+2. The first time you run this, it prompts you to authorize access:
+    - If you're not already signed in to your Google Account, sign in when prompted.
+If you're signed in to multiple accounts, select one account to use for authorization.
+    - Click Accept.

-2. Interact with Jarvis through the command line.
+3. Interact with Jarvis through the command line.

 ## Jarvis in action